Top 3 Dental IT Vulnerabilities

 Though commonly an afterthought, proactive monitoring of your server and workstations helps to prevent potentially catastrophic scenarios from occurring.
 By catching and eliminating miscellaneous bugs in your system, proactive monitoring allows you to remove issues before they impact productivity or compromise security.
 Aside from the technical benefits, proactive monitoring provides you with peace of mind that your office is working optimally every day.
 It's important to remember that just because your computers are functioning, does not mean they are free of potentially catastrophic issues.

 If your practice is lacking in any of these areas, consider yourself lucky that you have not yet experienced significant consequences.
-Contact us to if you’d like help identifying and correcting vulnerabilities in your practice.
+Contact us if you’d like help identifying and correcting vulnerabilities in your practice.